ironhide23586/Sensor-Network-CS583/README.md

 humidities and use them in conjunction with the means and variances of the observations from each sensor, at different times obtained from the training data, to produce predictions of the outputs of those sensors for which the reading cannot be attained.
-In the code, multiple approaches were employed namely
+In the code, multiple approaches were employed namely-

 > Windowed Active Inference with hour constant model parameters.